yathusananpalagan/password-validator-generator/README.md

 ### 1. **Starting the Application**

-To begin using the password generator and validator, simply run the main Python script.
-You can do this by navigating to the project directory and running the following command in your terminal or command prompt:
+Navigate to the project directory (if not already there) and run the [`password-validator-generator.py`](./password-validator-generator.py) script:

 ```bash
 python password-validator-generator.py